truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 Before you begin:

 * Locate the hotkey defined by the manufacturer of your motherboard to use in this process.
 * Disable SecureBoot if your system supports it so or set it to **Other OS**, so you can boot to the install media.
+Ensure your system supports features like FIPS compliant encryption to enhance security during installation.

 With the installer added to a device (CD or USB), you can now install TrueNAS SCALE onto the desired system using the TrueNAS installer.